 “I had my heart very badly broken by Ken [Branagh],” she continued, “so I knew what it was like to find the necklace that wasn’t meant for me.
 Well, it wasn’t exactly that, but we’ve all been through it.”

-Thompson and Branagh split in 1994 after he his alleged affair with actress Helena Bonham Carter on the set of Mary Shelley’s Frankenstein.
+Thompson and Branagh split in 1994 after his alleged affair with actress Helena Bonham Carter on the set of Mary Shelley’s Frankenstein.
 The pair went on to date for five years after Branagh and Thompson had divorced.

 However, Thompson told the Sunday Times in 2013 that she held no hard feelings for Bonham Carter: “Helena and I made our peace years and years ago”.